 To a user of a digital product, the interface is the product.
 But what makes a good visual design?
 In the past 15 years, I created and reviewed plenty of UI and apps designs.
-In this evolving article, I distilled the essentials for you with some practical examples.
+In this article and video, I distilled the essentials for you with some practical examples.
 So you can assess your own products better.

 Taking ACTION